zuti666/English/Harry Potter and the Sorcerer's Stone CHAPTER FOUR.md

 "Haven't I told you he's not going?" he hissed.
 "He's going to StonewallHigh and he'll be grateful for it.
 I've read those letters and he needsall sorts of rubbish -- spell books and wands and --"

 "If he wants ter go, a great Muggle like you won't stop him," growled Hagrid.

 "Stop Lily an' James Potter' s son goin' ter Hogwarts!
-Yer mad.His name's been down ever since he was born.
+Yer mad.
+His name's been down ever since he was born.
 He's off ter the finest school of witchcraft and wizardry in the world.
 Seven years there and hewon't know himself.
 He'll be with youngsters of his own sort, fer achange, an' he'll be under the greatest headmaster Hogwarts ever had Albus Dumbled--"

 "I AM NOT PAYING FOR SOME CRACKPOT OLD FOOL To TEACH HIM MAGIC TRICKS!" yelled Uncle Vernon.

 But he had finally gone too far.
-Hagrid seized his umbrella and whirledit over his head, "NEVER," he thundered, "- INSULT- ALBUS- DUMBLEDOREIN- FRONT- OF- ME!"
+Hagrid seized his umbrella and whirledit over his head, "NEVER," he thundered, "- INSULT- ALBUS- DUMBLEDORE IN- FRONT- OF- ME!"

-He brought the umbrella swishing down through the air to point at Dudley-- there was a flash of violet light, a sound like a firecracker, asharp squeal, and the next second, Dudley was dancing on the spot with his hands clasped over his fat bottom, howling in pain.
-When he turned his back on them, Harry saw a curlypig's tail poking through a hole inhis trousers.
+He brought the umbrella swishing down through the air to point at Dudley-- there was a flash of violet light, a sound like a firecracker, a sharp ==squeal==, and the next second, Dudley was dancing on the spot with his hands clasped over his fat bottom, howling in pain.
+When he turned his back on them, Harry saw a curlypig's tail poking through a hole in his trousers.

 Uncle Vernon roared.
-Pulling Aunt Petunia and Dudley into the otherroom, he cast one last terrified look at Hagrid and slammed the doorbehind them.
+Pulling Aunt Petunia and Dudley into the other room, he cast one last terrified look at Hagrid and slammed the door behind them.

 Hagrid looked down at his umbrella and stroked his beard.